 That is why mesothelioma patients, only recently diagnosed, can trace their asbestos exposure back many years.
 There are those recently diagnosed who were exposed in the 1940s or 1950s.
 It can take a lifetime to develop mesothelioma, but once it is found it can quickly take its toll.

-“For the most part, these were blue-collar men who got up and went to work every day to feed their family, house their family, clothe their family, and they were hung out to dry by big companies,” said Jerry Kristal, an attorney at Weitz & Luxenberg since 1997.
+For the most part, these were blue-collar men who got up and went to work every day to feed the family, house the family, clothe the family, and they got screwed by big companies,” said Jerry Kristal, an attorney at Weitz & Luxenberg since 1997.

 As it stands, there is no mesothelioma cure and fewer than 10 percent of those stricken survive beyond five years, although a handful of medical procedures have helped prolong the quality of life for victims.
 However, treatment is expensive and usually requires surgery, chemotherapy or radiation, often in combination.
-For some families, the medical bills seem as damaging as the diagnosis.
+For some families, the medical bills seem as ruinous as the diagnosis.

-While winning a lawsuit will not provide the cure for mesothelioma itself, it can ease, if not erase, the potentially catastrophic financial burden associated with the disease, which sometimes can linger for years for any surviving family.
+While winning a lawsuit will not provide the cure for mesothelioma itself, it can ease, if not erase, the potentially catastrophic financial hangover associated with the disease, which sometimes can linger for years for any surviving family.

 The first step toward finding financial peace of mind is to retain an experienced national law firm.
 Weitz & Luxenberg, with three national offices, works at no upfront cost to clients and earns a percentage of any potential settlement only after any lawsuit is successfully concluded.

 For mesothelioma patients and their family members, it would be a privilege for Weitz & Luxenberg to discuss the details of the legal process and to provide well-deserved support through a confusing, emotional time.
-Please contact our office at (800) 476-6070 or or fill out a form to speak to one of our Mesothelioma Attorneys.
+Please contact our office at (866) 706-7783 or or fill out a form to speak to one of our Mesothelioma Attorneys.